 The tall, stunning iris comes in a variety of magnificent hues and is named after the Greek goddess who rode rainbows.
 Despite its miraculous roots, this lovely flower is hardy, dependable, and simple to grow.
-Learn everything there is to know about growing and caring for iris blooms.
+Learn everything there is to know about growing and caring for Dutch Iris blooms.

 Most iris varieties should be planted in late summer or early fall when overnight lows are consistently between 40° and 50°F (4° and 10°C) or higher.
 They have enough time to settle in before the upcoming winter because of this.